sixhobbits/coding-with-replit/manuscript/13-building-a-discord-bot-with-python-and-repl-it.md

 ## Forking and extending our basic bot
 This is not a very useful bot as is, but the possibilities are only limited by your creativity now!
 You can have your bot receive input from a user, process the input, and respond in any way you choose.
 In fact, with the basic input and output that we've demonstrated, we have most of the components of any modern computer, all of which are based on the [Von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture) (we could easily add the missing memory by having our bot write to a file, or with a bit more effort link in a [SQLite database](https://www.sqlite.org/index.html) for persistent storage).

 If you followed along with this tutorial, you'll have your own basic Repl bot to play around with and extend.
-If you were simply reading, you can fork my bot at [https://repl.it/@GarethDwyer1/discord-bot](https://repl.it/@GarethDwyer1/discord-bot) and extend it how you want (you'll need to add your own token and recreate the `.env` file still).
+If you were simply reading, you can this bot at [https://repl.it/@GarethDwyer1/discord-bot](https://repl.it/@GarethDwyer1/discord-bot) and extend it how you want (you'll need to add your own token and recreate the `.env` file still).
 Happy hacking!

 If you're stuck for ideas, why not link up your Discord bot to the [Twitch API](https://dev.twitch.tv/) to get notified when your favourite streamers are online, or build a [text adventure](https://en.wikipedia.org/wiki/Interactive_fiction).